2. Progestin-only birth control pills (“mini-pills”)

 • drug use;

-• many drugs are strictly forbidden to use with damage to the kidneys, adrenal glands.
+• Many drugs are strictly forbidden to use if the kidneys or adrenal glands are damaged.

 What is a "mini-pill"?

-By "mini-drank" are meant contraceptives with one component - a gestagen.
+By “mini-pill” we mean contraceptives with one component - gestagen.
 The dose of the substance is minimal.
-Such medicines are prescribed to persons after 35 years of age, women with a history of diabetes mellitus.
+Such medications are prescribed to persons over 35 years of age and to women with a history of diabetes mellitus.
 Breastfeeding is not a contraindication to their use.

-But mini-pills have a smaller pearl index.
-The use of such drugs provokes intermenstrual bleeding, the occurrence of ovarian cysts, ectopic pregnancy.
-The contraceptive effect of mini-pill drops significantly if you use them at different times.
-The most common members of the group are Linestrenol and Levonorgestrel.
+But mini-pills have a lower Pearl index.
+The use of such drugs provokes intermenstrual bleeding, the occurrence of ovarian cysts, and ectopic pregnancy.
+The contraceptive effect of the mini-pill decreases significantly if you take them at different times.
+The most common representatives of the group are Linestrenol and Levonorgestrel.

-Means of urgent contraception is an ambulance in case of unforeseen situations.
+Urgent contraception is an ambulance in unforeseen situations.
 They contain high doses of hormones.
 Known emergency contraceptives:

 • Postinor;